-So, indoor environments contribute significantly to exposure to air pollutants, as people spend most of their time – almost 90% – indoors.
+So, indoor environments contribute significantly to exposure to air pollutants, as people spend almost 90% of their time indoors.

 Indoor air quality is influenced by penetrating outdoor air, specific indoor pollution sources and lack of air recirculation.
-Some pollutants may be even 2–5 times more concentrated indoor than outdoor.
-This an issue we have known for a long time.
+Some pollutants may be even 2 to 5 times more concentrated indoor than outdoor.
+This is an issue we have known for a long time.
 In fact, workplace indoor exposure is conventionally treated as ‘occupational exposure’, but that is not always the case of schools.

 In fact, the EU-funded European Federation of Allergy and Airways Diseases Patients’ Associations (EFA), has recently pointed out that Indoor Air Quality in schools is largely ignored in many countries.****

-High levels of common indoor pollutants can frequently be found in schools, mainly because of poor building construction and maintenance, poor cleaning and, most importantly, poor ventilation.
-That is something we should quickly fix as Indoor Air Quality is particularly important for children, who, because they are still developing their defence mechanisms, inhale a higher volume of air per bodyweight than adults.
+We can frequently find high levels of common indoor pollutants in schools.
+Thath happens mainly because of poor building construction and maintenance, poor cleaning and, most importantly, poor ventilation.
+That is something we should quickly fix as Indoor Air Quality is particularly important for children.
+In fact, because children are still developing their defence mechanisms, they inhale a higher volume of air per bodyweight than adults.

-Indoor Air Quality is fundamental in improving the overall quality of life and productivity of children and adolescents, especially if they are already dealing with respiratory diseases.
-The installation of mechanical ventilation and heat recovery systems are an effective allergen-reducing intervention, resulting in a significant decline in respiratory problems, such as breathlessness during exercise, wheezing, and coughing.
+Indoor Air Quality, then, is fundamental in improving the overall quality of life and productivity of children and adolescents, especially if they are already dealing with respiratory diseases.
+The installation of mechanical ventilation and heat recovery systems is an effective allergen-reducing intervention, which usuallt results in a significant decline in respiratory problems, such as breathlessness during exercise, wheezing, and coughing.

-So, increasing and improving ventilation and Indoor Air Quality in schools equals to improving respiratory health of our children and youngsters.
-This is a subject matter that is developing growing interest, and programmes and public health initiatives to reduce exposure to indoor air pollution will be soon a reality that facilities like schools will have to be ready to deal with.
+Increasing and improving ventilation and Indoor Air Quality in schools equals to improving respiratory health of our children and youngsters.
+This is a subject matter that is developing growing interest.
+Therefore, programmes and public health initiatives to reduce exposure to indoor air pollution will be soon a reality that facilities like schools will have to be ready to deal with.
 Will you be ready as well?

 Check out Daikin AHU and ventilation solutions for applications like schools and see how Daikin is ahead of the game.
 Get in touch with our experts using the form below and get their help in no time.